-Avocado prices could spike as U.S. suspends avocado imports from Mexico
+Avocado prices could spike as U.S. suspends imports from Mexico

 The suspension will remain in place for as long as necessary to ensure actions are taken to keep APHIS personnel working safely in Mexico, according to Lucero Hernandez, an APHIS spokeswoman.

 Commercial shipments of fresh Mexican Hass avocados have been imported from Michoacán since 1997.
-It is the only state currently approved to send avocados to the U.S.
+It is the only state currently approved to send avocados to the United States.

 According to Lopez of Agtools, the inspector in Michoacán found a shipment from the state of Puebla that was intended to be exported to the United States, which is not allowed.